Interview with Graduate Head of Business Development

 Having gone through ruthless drama school training, I am used to long hours, criticism, rejection and hard work – all skills and traits that are essential when working in any business.

 A lot of prospective employers tend to forget the rigorous training actors go through.
 It was refreshing to meet this company at interview, they genuinely appreciated the hard work I had achieved.

 2. How much did you know about the IT and tech industry before starting this job?

 Specifically within the sector we operate in, I didn’t know anything.
 I can safely say that I am getting confident with the technology we provide and know how to communicate it in a human and understandable way.
 I just ensure I remain open and inquisitive to make sure I learn as much as I can.
-Take a look at these free courses to help you upskill.
+Take a look at these free courses to help with upskilling.

 3. What advice would you give someone on the job hunt looking to get into a particular industry without the ‘relevant’ degree?